ibm-cloud-docs/containers/cs_health.md

   * [**Administrator** {{site.data.keyword.cloud_notm}} IAM platform role](/docs/containers?topic=containers-users#platform) for the {{site.data.keyword.containerlong_notm}} cluster.
   * [**Administrator** {{site.data.keyword.cloud_notm}} IAM platform role](/docs/iam?topic=iam-userroles) for {{site.data.keyword.at_full_notm}}.
 * For the cluster that you want to collect API server audit logs from: [Log in to your account.
 If applicable, target the appropriate resource group.
 Set the context for your cluster.](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure)
-* If you have an existing cluster that was created before 25 February 2019, [update your cluster to use the API key `imagePullSecret`](/docs/containers?topic=containers-images#imagePullSecret_migrate_api_key).
+* If you have an existing cluster that was created before 25 February 2019, verify that the `default-icr-io` secret exists in your cluster by running `kubectl get secrets`.
+If the `default-icr-io` secret is not listed in the output, [update your cluster to use the API key `imagePullSecret`](/docs/containers?topic=containers-images#imagePullSecret_migrate_api_key).
 * Keep in mind that only one audit webhook can be created in a cluster.
+You can set up an audit webhook to forward logs to {{site.data.keyword.at_full_notm}} or to forward logs to an external syslog server, but not both.

 **To forward Kubernetes API audit logs to {{site.data.keyword.at_full_notm}}:**

-1. Target the global registry for public {{site.data.keyword.cloud_notm}} images.
+1. Target the global container registry for public {{site.data.keyword.cloud_notm}} images.
   ```
   ibmcloud cr region-set global
   ```